duffee/Mojolicious_session_example/docs/Logout.md

 # Test the app

-Make sure we can maintain sessions
+Make sure we can maintain sessions and the session is removed when the user visits `/logout`.
+Add a file `t/02_logout.t` to check that the protected page is accessible _only_ to successful logged in users.

 ```
 script/session_tutorial test